 - Pathophysiology

-- · Medical Terminology
+- Medical Terminology

 - Epidemiology

 - Pharmacology

-- · Spanish language
+- Spanish language

-Applicants to the Carroll University PA program may complete no more than two prerequisite courses online.
-However, online format is not acceptable for anatomy/physiology courses.
+Online format is not acceptable for anatomy/physiology courses.
 All prerequisite courses must be completed with a "C" or higher.
 Note that a "C-" will not be accepted.
-Applicants are allowed to replace only one prerequisite graded "C" or lower.

 AP courses are accepted for general psychology, general biology I, general chemistry I, and statistics.
 Documentation must be submitted via official college transcript.